-To see what’s going on while Hypothesis runs your tests, you can turn
+To see what’s going on while Hypothesis runs your tests, you can turn up the verbosity setting.

-The four levels are quiet, normal, verbose and debug. normal is the default, while in quiet Hypothesis will not print anything out, even the final falsifying example. debug is basically verbose but a bit more so.
+The four levels are quiet, normal, verbose and debug. normal is the default, while in quiet mode Hypothesis will not print anything out, not even the final falsifying example. debug is basically verbose but a bit more so.
 You probably don’t want it.

 Building settings objects¶

 values.
 Any absent ones will be set to defaults:

 Depending on your environment you may want different default settings.
 For example: during development you may want to lower the number of examples to speed up the tests.
 However, in a CI environment you may want more examples so you are more likely to find bugs.